impraise/shorty/README.md

 Shorty Challenge
 ================

-Short is a micro service to shorten urls, in the style that TinyURL and bit.ly made popular.
+Shorty is a micro service to shorten urls, in the style that TinyURL and bit.ly made popular.

 ## Requirements